 Guidelines for submitting an article to ANZSIL Perspective for publication

-ANZSIL Perspective Guidelines 2020
+ANZSIL Perspective Guidelines 2022

 ANZSIL Perspective is an open-access and publicly available resource online for ANZSIL members and beyond.
-It is overseen by an Editor and an editorial team, including a book reviews editor.
+It is overseen by our Editor, Dr Felicity Gerry KC and an experienced editorial team comprised of international barristers, lawyers, scholars and public policy experts, and our in-house book reviews editor.

-- be the original work of the author(s)
+- Be the original work of the author(s);

-- be unpublished in identical form in; another forum, although Perspectives drawn from broader works (such as article or book projects) are welcome;
+- Be unpublished in identical form in; another forum, although Perspectives drawn from broader works (such as article or book projects) are welcome;

-- judicious use of quoted text; and
+- Make judicious use of quoted text;

 - All submissions should be sent to email@example.com

-- When a submission is accepted for publication, the author(s) will be notified and a member of the editorial team will undertake a review of the article.
+- When a submission is accepted for publication, the author(s) will be notified and a member of the editorial team will undertake an editorial review of the article.
 Any editorial suggestions will be put to the author for consideration before a final draft is formatted for publication by the ANZSIL Secretariat.

-- All articles will be emailed to ANZSIL members, and be made publicly available on the ANZSIL website.
+- All articles will be emailed to ANZSIL members and be made publicly available on the ANZSIL website.
 Hardcopies of Perspectives may also be made available at ANZSIL events.